saeg/qpa/README.md

 # Quantum Software Analysis Project

-This project provides a framework and toolchain for analyzing the source code of popular quantum computing libraries.
-It uses `just` as a command runner to automate setup, data collection, and analysis tasks.
+This project provides an automated framework and toolchain for analyzing the source code of popular quantum computing libraries.
+It uses `just` as a command runner to orchestrate the entire pipeline, from data collection to final analysis.

-The project features a **dynamic discovery workflow**: it automatically queries the GitHub API to find the most relevant and active quantum software projects, filters them based on quality metrics, and then sets up isolated environments to run analysis scripts against their source code.
+The project features a **dynamic discovery workflow**: it queries the GitHub API to find the most relevant and active quantum software projects, clones them, preprocesses their code (including Jupyter Notebooks), and then runs a series of analysis scripts to extract core programming concepts.

 ## Prerequisites